 Generally they are built to the street boundary, having no setback at all on the side.
 Frequently the side gable end walls are blank, but sometimes there are windows and balconies.

 Materials include stone, brick, stucco, render, cast iron and terracotta.

-- 01 To retain and conserve the architectural detail and special character of corner terraces. - To ensure that traditional side elevations, forms and alignments are retained.
-02 - To ensure that side additions are of a sympathetic design and construction to the 03 original building.
+- O1 To retain and conserve the architectural detail and special character of corner terraces. - O2 To ensure that traditional side elevations, forms and alignments are retained. - O3 To ensure that side additions are of a sympathetic design and construction to the original building.

-Refer to objectives and controls in Section Controls for all development and C1 Section C1.5 Specific policy for building and site elements.
+C1 Refer to objectives and controls in Section C1.4 General controls for all development and Section C1.5 Specific policy for building and site elements.

-Corner shops and corner commercial Luidings
+Corner shops and corner commercial buildings

-Corner shops and corner commercial buildings are typically one or two storeys in height and are often located at cross streets, corner shops are usually the corner terrace of a row of terraces, but may be a corner building on their own.
+Corner shops and corner commercial buildings are typically one or two storeys in height and are often located at cross streets.
+Corner shops are usually the corner terrace of a row of terraces, but may be a corner building on their own.
 Often they have an angled entry elevation, as well as elevations on two street sides, all of which are built to the boundary.

-Many corner shops formain as shops but others have been changed to restaurants, cafes, galleries and residences.
+Many corner shops remain as shops but others have been changed to restaurants, cafes, galleries and residences.
 The typical shop windows are large and face the streets on either corner with the entrance at the corner.
 Building materials include stone, brick, stucco, render, cast iron, terracotta and some timber.

-Cornershops and commercial buildings reflect the neighbourhood evolution of Paddington and have a high social and historical significance.
+Corner shops and commercial buildings reflect the neighbourhood evolution of Paddington and have a high social and historical significance.